JBJamesBrownJB/nova-modelling/model_fundamentals.md

 ## Progress View

-Progress of the whole product is measured through obtaining **Net Promoter Scores (NPS)** from each user against each JTBD they interact with.
+Progress of the whole product is measured through obtaining **Net Promoter Scores (NPS)** from each user against each Goal they interact with.
-Therefore, no progress on your product/build occurs without improving the experience of a user against a JTBD.
+Therefore, no progress on your product/build occurs without improving the experience of a user against a Goal.
 You are not 'Done', until the they are happy with the experience of your product.

-NPS scores are marked against the edge (**DOES**) between a user and a JTBD.
-This means that while you may gain a great NPS score for one user on a JTBD, you may have not served other distinct users and therefore the JTBD will show as still work to do.
+NPS scores are marked against the edge (**DOES**) between a user and a Goal.
+This means that while you may gain a great NPS score for one user on a Goal, you may have not served other distinct users and therefore the Goal will show as still work to do.

 In this model:
-- **User size** indicates the level of interaction they will have with your product by the number of JTBDs they will be interacting with
+- **User size** indicates the level of interaction they will have with your product by the number of Goals they will be interacting with
-- **JTBD size** shows the relative complexity based on the number of underlying services it needs to interact with
+- **Goal size** shows the relative complexity based on the number of underlying services it needs to interact with
-- **JTBD color** shows a traffic light system to indicate the NPS score of the users against the JTBD.
+- **Goal color** shows a traffic light system to indicate the NPS score of the users against the Goal.
 To get top NPS score, all users' DOES edges, where the NPS is recorded, must be good

 **Icons** on the node also indicate what is currently being worked on and what is prioritised to be worked on.